CarlosSprekelsen/CameraRecorder/MediaMTX-Camera-Service-Client/client/docs/architecture/client-architecture.md

 - **Component Health**: Individual service component status
 - **Operational Metrics**: Performance and availability metrics
 - **Alerting**: Proactive notification of system issues

 ---

+## **Architecture Update Notes**

+### **Ground Truth Alignment**
+This architecture has been updated to align with the new recording management ground truth requirements.
+The following enhancements have been integrated:

+1. **Enhanced Recording Management**: Comprehensive recording state management with conflict prevention
+2. **Storage Protection**: Real-time storage monitoring with configurable thresholds
+3. **Configuration Management**: Dynamic configuration with environment variable support
+4. **Enhanced Error Handling**: Support for new error codes and user-friendly messages
+5. **Real-time Notifications**: Enhanced WebSocket notifications for recording and storage status

+### **Implementation Priority**
+The new architecture components should be implemented in the following order:
+1. **Phase 1**: Recording State Manager and Storage Monitor services
+2. **Phase 2**: Enhanced Error Handling and Configuration Management
+3. **Phase 3**: UI Components and integration

+---